DRSY/EMO/README.md

 # EMO
+This is the public codebase for arxiv paper: [EMO: Earth Mover Distance Optimization for Auto-regressive Language Modeling](https://arxiv.org/abs/2310.04691).

 ## Abstract
 Neural language models are probabilistic models of human text.
 They are predominantly trained using maximum likelihood estimation (MLE), which is equivalent